aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-coding-guidelines.md

 ---
 id: rust-coding-guidelines
-title: Rust Coding Guidelines
+title: Coding Guidelines
 ---

 This document describes the coding guidelines for the [Aptos Core](https://github.com/aptos-labs/aptos-core) Rust codebase.
-For the Move language, see the [Move Coding Conventions](../move/book/coding-conventions.md).
+For the Move language, see the [Move Coding Conventions](../../move/book/coding-conventions.md).

 ## Code formatting